Navigating the Residential Tenancies Amendment Bill 2024: What Landlords Need to Know

-The Residential Tenancies Amendment Bill 2024 has passed the Lower House and is now under consideration.
-While aimed at enhancing tenant protections, it raises important questions: are property owners’ rights being eroded?
+The Residential Tenancies Amendment Bill 2024 has been approved by the NSW Parliment and expected to come into effect in early 2025.
+While these changes in regulation are aimed at enhancing tenant protections, it raises important questions: are property owners’ rights being eroded?
 Is the NSW Government overstepping by increasing its involvement in landlords’ decision-making?

 Tighter Restrictions on Termination of Tenancies